At the British Science Association, social sustainability and the social legacy of our programmes have always been at the heart of our work.

 - We are encouraging all our visitors to use public transport to attend our events, and are providing incentives for it;

-- We will have multiple recycling bins across the Anglia Ruskin University campus;
+- We will have multiple recycling bins across University of Exeter Streatham Campus;

-- We will have multiple water refill stations across the Anglia Ruskin University campus.
+- We will have multiple water refill stations across University of Exeter Streatham Campus and the Exeter city centre venues.

 GOAL 12: RESPONSIBLE CONSUMPTION AND PRODUCTION